fhellwig/pkgconfig/README.md

 Overall approach:

-- The name of the master configuration file is determined by the `name` property from your application's `package.json` file.
+- The name of the default configuration file is determined by the `name` property from your application's `package.json` file.
-- The master configuration file must be located in the `config` directory at the top-level of your application (the directory containing your `package.json` file).
+- The default configuration file must be located in the `config` directory at the top-level of your application (the directory containing your `package.json` file).
 - An additional deployment-specific configuration file is found using the values of the `NODE_ENV` and the `NODE_CONFIG_DIR` environment variables.
-- This additional deployment-specific configuration file is merged with the master configuration file.
+- This additional deployment-specific configuration file is merged with the default configuration file.
 - Both JavaScript `(.js)` and JSON `(.json)` configuration files are acceptable.

 The previous version (0.0.5) of this utility used JSON schema validation.
-The current version (0.1.x) uses the much simpler template-override approach by merging a deployment-specific file with the master configuration file.
+The current version uses the much simpler template-override approach by merging a deployment-specific file with the default configuration file.

 This package does not depend on any other packages.